Income choices in retirement

 There are two things that are very important to remember, no matter what you decide to do or which options you're researching right now:

-Additionally, Just Retirement Solutions - our sister company - offers an annuity comparison service that could help you make sense of your options.
-Visit the Just Retirement Solutions website.
+Additionally, HUB Financial Solutions, part of the Just Group, offers an annuity comparison service that could help you make sense of your options.
+Visit the HUB Financial Solutions website.

 - Conversely, do remember that no one will force you to take 'the first option' you receive from your pension provider.
 You are entitled to and we do encourage you to look around, research what's available from other companies, and find the best deal for your long term financial future – one you're comfortable with, and confident that it will provide you the income you'd like, for the rest of your life.